 Whether it ends up with them purchasing bigger-ticket items from your store, or a salesperson in your team converting them to your service, this step is the money-maker, taking them all the way from browser to buyer.

 This is an important after-sales component.
 Just because someone has spent money with you does not mean the relationship between you and the customer ends.
 You can still maintain contact with them through newsletters and events and other promotional activities.
 You could help them with after-sales service and support.

 By nurturing them and actually creating offers specifically for your current customers, they move from customer to fan, and can often send you word-of-mouth referrals as a loyal customer of yours.

 How often do you change hairdressers or mechanics?
 It is the same here.
 Once a customer finds someone they love, they will stay AND they will recommend it to their friends.

 The marketing funnel, in its basic form, is a very good guide on how to move a customer along their journey to know you, like you, and love you.
 You can play with the model, add steps or insert some more touchpoints if you’d like, whatever you need to make those people convert and then commit.

 What to see how else you can improve your marketing and the other pillars of business to help you scale up your business and your profits?
-Take advantage of our upcoming FREE digital event, The Entrepreneurs' Marketing & Sales Summit, featuring some of the biggest entrepreneurs in Australia there to help you get a head start on your competition today.
-Hear from Catch.com.au, Frank Body, Thankyou, and Booktopia on their top marketing and sales business strategies and get ready to take your marketing to the next level today.
+Have a look at one of our more in-depth marketing training and coaching opportunities now to learn how to take your marketing engine to the next level in your business.